bender-labs/wrap-website/docs/governance.md

 1. Submit a Proposal Discussion post on Discourse

-3. Submit a corresponding Tezos Homebase Proposal with link to Discourse Proposal Discussion and previous Heat Check Discourse and Tezos Homebase proposal.
+2. Submit a corresponding Tezos Homebase Proposal with link to Discourse Proposal Discussion and previous Heat Check Discourse and Tezos Homebase proposal.
 Should Quorum Threshold and Minimum Support (%) be met, the Proposal will go through to the next stage.

 Proposal Discussion Guidelines:
 - Proposal Discussions are meant to propose a community proposal along with an exact implementable solution should the proposal be supported.
-- Wrap Community members are encouraged to to discuss Proposal Discussions
+- Wrap Community members are encouraged to discuss Proposal Discussions
-- An iteration of a Proposal Discussion discussing the same premise with a slightly different solution can be made directly without need for a new Heat Check if the correctly links are provided in the proposal and Discourse post.
+- An iteration of a Proposal Discussion discussing the same premise with a slightly different solution can be made directly without need for a new Heat Check if the correct links are provided in the Proposal and Discourse post.

 **Stage 3: Wrap Board Implementation**
 During every voting cycle on Tezos Homebase, The Wrap Board committee will: